AB-UND-ZU/alive/README.md

 - Water: freezes on impact / freeze immunity
 - Earth: lifesteal / x2 life collection

-- Ruby: turn world pink on move or impact, speed up in pink area / extra armor + dmg while in pink
+- Ruby: turn world pink on move or impact, speed up in pink area / +1 stats while in pink
-- Aether: turn entities grayscale on impact, added damage / spike
+- Aether: turn entities grayscale on move or impact, added damage / spike attacker
 - Void: delete any sprites on impact / create black hole on hit
-- Rainbow: random elemental effect with coloring / elemental trail
+- Rainbow: random elemental effect with coloring on move or impact / spawn elemental blocks on movement

 ## Tiers